FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 1.1 The Reviews-First Engine

+The Stanley Steemer franchise system posts strong per-location sales in part because the brand carries 4.8-star averages and thousands of reviews per metro.
+Independent operators replicate this with Housecall Pro's automated post-job review request (built in) or NiceJob at roughly $75/month.
 The math: a tech who closes 8 jobs a day, asks every customer, and converts 30% generates ~50 reviews a month per truck.
-Hit 150 reviews in your zip code in 90 days and the Google Maps three-pack flips in your favor — that single shift typically doubles inbound calls.
+Hit 150 reviews in your zip code inside 90 days and the Google Maps three-pack flips in your favor — that single shift typically doubles inbound calls.

 1.2 Local Service Ads vs Google PPC

 Google Local Services Ads (the green-checkmark "Google Guaranteed" listings) outperform standard Google Ads in this trade at roughly 2:1 on cost-per-job.
 Operator benchmarks in 2027 show LSAs at $28-$55 per booked job in mid-tier metros versus $70-$120 per booked job on traditional Google PPC.
+Owner-operators should run LSAs first, only adding PPC once daily LSA budget caps out.
+Be cautious with shared-lead resellers like HomeAdvisor / Angi — operators routinely report close rates in the 8-12% range on shared leads because the same lead is sold to several cleaners at once.

 1.3 Recurring Commercial Routes

-A single rep walking 40 doors a day typically closes 2 accounts a week, and after 12 weeks a route is 24 standing accounts worth $8K-$15K monthly recurring revenue.
-Jan-Pro and Stratus Building Solutions dominate the janitorial layer; carpet specialists win by being the carpet-only specialist their janitor sub-contracts to.
+Commercial accounts — medical offices, dental clinics, law firms, daycares, restaurants — pay $150-$400 per visit on a monthly or quarterly cadence.
+The acquisition tactic is a Tuesday-Thursday cold-walk of office parks with a printed one-page rate card and a free 100-sqft demo.
+A single rep walking 40 doors a day typically closes 2 accounts a week, and after 12 weeks a route is ~24 standing accounts worth $8K-$15K monthly recurring revenue.
+Jan-Pro and Stratus Building Solutions dominate the broad janitorial layer; carpet specialists win by being the carpet-only specialist their janitor sub-contracts to.

 1.4 Nextdoor + Neighborhood Facebook Groups

 In 2027 residential acquisition, Nextdoor "recommendations" outpull paid social.
-Operators who answer every "anyone know a good carpet cleaner?" thread within an hour book 3-5 jobs per week at zero CAC.
+Operators who answer every "anyone know a good carpet cleaner?" thread within an hour book 3-5 jobs per week at near-zero CAC.
 Set a phone alert; first responder wins.

 2. Pricing — Room, Square Foot, Or Hour